-Stewarding a community-first vision for the Taylor Yard River Project rooted in equity and opportunity, where Northeast LA communities thrive in place.
+Stewarding a community-first vision rooted in equity and opportunity of the 100 Acre Partnership Projects at Taylor Yard, for Northeast LA communities to thrive in place.

 What is the Taylor Yard Equity Strategy (TYES)?

-The Taylor Yard Equity Strategy (TYES) is a community-driven effort to ensure the new 100-acre riverfront park at Taylor Yard brings real, lasting benefits to the surrounding communities in Northeast LA (NELA)—without displacing them.
+The Taylor Yard Equity Strategy (TYES) is a community-driven effort to ensure that the 100 acres of riverfront park space at Taylor Yard brings real, lasting benefits to the surrounding communities in Northeast LA (NELA)—without displacing them.

-As longtime residents near Taylor Yard are already facing rising rents and displacement risks, TYES unites community voices to shape policies and programs that protect affordable housing, create local economic opportunities, and help residents remain in their neighborhoods during the cleanup and development of the new park.
+As longtime residents near Taylor Yard are already facing rising rents and displacement risks, TYES unites community voices to shape policies and programs that protect affordable housing, create local economic opportunities, and help residents remain in their neighborhoods during the cleanup and development of the largest, continuous open space along the Los Angeles River.

-Led by the Los Angeles Regional Open Space and Affordable Housing Collaborative (LAROSAH), along with the 100 Acre Partnership, Community TYES advocates for Taylor Yard to be more than a beautiful park, but the beginning of a transformation that supports housing equity, environmental justice, and career opportunities for those who have called Northeast LA home for generations.
+Led by the Los Angeles Regional Open Space and Affordable Housing Collaborative (LAROSAH), along with the 100 Acre Partnership, Community TYES advocates for Taylor Yard to be more than just a series of beautiful parks, but the beginning of a transformation that supports housing equity, environmental justice, and career opportunities for those who have called Northeast LA home for generations

 OUR goals with Community Tyes